Mexican cities are fast becoming expat hotspots. But not everyone moving to Mexico wants a city life.

 Groceries and eating out

-There are is no shortage of restaurants in Lake Chapala.
-And you can have everything from an inexpensive meal for $100 pesos and up to $4,000 pesos a person.
-There is so much to chose from in Ajijic and Chapala that if you love eating, you’ll love exploring.
+There is no shortage of restaurants in Lake Chapala.
+And you can have everything from an inexpensive meal for $100 pesos up to $1,000 pesos a person (about $5 USD and as expensive as $55 USD+).
+There is so much to choose from in Ajijic and Chapala that if you love eating, you’ll love exploring.

-Monthly groceries can cost around MXN7,000 or USD350 for a couple if you shop at Walmart and local shops and markets.
+Monthly groceries can cost around $7,000 pesos for a couple (about $368 USD) if you shop at local shops and markets.
 Remember that imported food, including pet food, is expensive in Mexico.

 There are no large shopping malls or a Costco in Ajijic.
 But they’re available in Guadalajara (about an hour away).
-In Guadalajara you have everything from Bed Bath and Beyond, City Market, Soriana, Chedraui, Costco, and everything in between.
-In fact, there are even tour companies that will take you shpping for the day and bring you back to Ajijic.
+In Guadalajara, you have everything from Bed Bath and Beyond, City Market, Soriana, Chedraui, Costco, and everything in between.
+There are even tour companies that will take you shopping for the day and bring you back to Ajijic.

 Transport